NASCAR Fantasy Live is back in action for the 2022 NASCAR Cup Series season. Players can sign up right now to jump in on the action.

 Accessing the game to set your roster can be done by logging into your account and going to the Fantasy page (NASCAR.com/Fantasy).
 You also can access the game by opening the NASCAR Mobile App, logging into your account and clicking the Fantasy icon on the bottom of the app.
-Mobile users can also opt in to receive fantasy alerts to help stay on top of your roster each week.
+Mobile users can also opt in to receive fantasy alerts to help stay on top of their roster each week.

 What is the roster composition?